mraniki/tt/README.md

 ## Use
 1) Create a bot via [@BotFather ](https://core.telegram.org/bots/tutorial)
 2) Create your API Keys supported by CCXT https://github.com/ccxt/ccxt
-3) Update bot token / API in the ENV variable via docker
+3) Update bot token / API in the ENV variable via docker  or git clone and use .env file
 4) Submit order to the bot as per the following Order format DIRECTION SYMBOL STOPLOSS TAKEPROFIT QUANTITY (e.g. sell BTCUSDT sl=6000 tp=4500 q=10%)